 To nominate someone for an Exceptional Performance Award, complete a Flex Pay Nomination Form which will route to the Dean’s Office for review and approval.
 Exceptional Performance Awards are funded centrally by the CoE.

-All staff receive performance evaluations annually.
+All regular staff receive performance evaluations annually.
 These annual reviews follow a calendar year compliance period (January 1 - December 31) and are conducted in the fall.

 Performance evaluations are located on UI Self Service, My Career, under Career & Performance -> Performance Review.
-The staff member starts the process by launching a performance review form.
-The staff member enters his/her self evaluation comments before forwarding the form to the supervisor.

 Performance Review Process: